jsgoodlife0511/A-Reflection-on-LLM-Parameters/Reflection on LLM Model Training/The meaning and importance of some arguments.md

 ### (2) Batch Size, Steps, and Epoch
 **Batch size** determines how much data the model trains on at once.
 In LLM training/fine-tuning, maximize it up to the GPU's memory capacity.
+**One step** corresponds to a single batch update — that is, *one forward and backward pass with a batch of data*.
-**One step** is equal to (a total num of data sample / batch size).
-For example, if the dataset contains 500 samples and the batch size is 10, then with max_steps == 20, 200 samples will be used for training in total.  *total steps == total number of parameter updates*
+For example, if the dataset contains 500 samples and the batch size is 10, then each epoch consists of 50 steps.
+If max_steps is set to 20, the training will process 20 batches (i.e., 200 samples total, possibly with repetition depending on sampling strategy).
+The total number of steps equals the total number of parameter updates.
 **Epoch** determines how many times the model gets trained for the entire dataset.
 *When both steps and epoch are provided as an argument, epoch is ignored*